brendt/stitcher.io/src/content/book/07-application-layer.md

 Does this mean modules should be one-to-one mapped on the domain?
 Definitely not!
 Mind you, there could be some overlap, but it's not required.
 For example: we've got a settings module within the admin application, which touches several domain groups at once.
 It wouldn't make sense to have separate settings controllers, view models etc spread across multiple modules: when we're working on settings, it's one feature on its own; not one spread across several modules just to be in sync with the domain.

 Another question that might arise looking at this structure, is what to do with general purpose classes.
 Stuff like a base request class, middleware that's used everywhere,… Remember the `Support` namespace back in chapter one?
-That's what it is for! `Support` holds all code that should be globally accessible, it could just as well have been part of the framework.
+That's what it is for! `Support` holds all code that should be globally accessible but it could just as well have been part of the framework.

 ---